-My current research explores the role of pop-up and modular housing techniques in the provision of social housing for formerly homeless families in London and Dublin.
-Myself and colleagues at Royal Holloway were awarded funding by Dublin City Council and Royal Holloway (2016-18) to explore resident experiences of life in these new housing developments, and assess whether they can provide a meaningful contribution to reducing ever-growing crises of housing affordability and availability in both cities.
+My current research project explores the role of pop-up and modular housing techniques in the provision of social housing for formerly homeless families in London and Dublin.
+I have been awarded funding by Dublin City Council, Royal Holloway (2016-18) and Oxford Brookes (2018-20) to explore resident experiences of life in these new housing developments, and assess whether they can provide a meaningful contribution to reducing ever-growing crises of housing affordability and availability in both cities.

 Research grants and awards